shaharYadin/CDM/README.md

 ## Sources

-The model/diffusion.py code was adapted from the following [Denising Diffusion Implicit Models](https://github.com/ermongroup/ddim).
+The code in models/diffusion.py was adapted from the following [Denising Diffusion Implicit Models](https://github.com/ermongroup/ddim).